Johns Hopkins University

 In 2018, Mike Bloomberg gave a $1.8 billion gift devoted exclusively to undergraduate financial aid, allowing Johns Hopkins University to permanently commit to need-blind admissions and ensure educational opportunities for the next generation of global leaders.
 The gift builds on his long-standing commitment to support students through a wide array of scholarships at the university.

-Announced in January 2013 and supported by a $350 million gift to Johns Hopkins University by Mike Bloomberg, the Bloomberg Distinguished Professors are a group of 50 world-class faculty members, recruited from around the world, whose excellence in teaching and original research is centered on interdisciplinary scholarship.
+Announced in 2013 and expanded in 2021, the Bloomberg Distinguished Professors at Johns Hopkins University are a group of 100 world-class faculty members, recruited from around the world, whose excellence in teaching and original research is centered on interdisciplinary scholarship.
 Spanning the university’s schools and departments, the professors conduct and stimulate innovative research and training.

 In 2016, Mike Bloomberg, Sidney Kimmel, and more than a dozen other supporters contributed $125 million to establish the Bloomberg~Kimmel Institute for Cancer Immunotherapy.
 This organization aims to eradicate cancer through research focusing on melanoma, colon, pancreatic, urologic, lung, breast, and ovarian cancers, and to help speed up the process of bringing new treatments from the lab to patients.
 In addition, the Institute also recruits scientists, provides additional infrastructure for engineering cellular products related to immunotherapy research, enhances partnerships with the private sector, and invests in technological development.